Updated June 2026

 - As the barbell passes your knees, initiate the second pull.

-Second Pull:
+Second pull:

 - Explosively extend your hips, generating upward momentum.